Age-Agnostic Speaker Verification for Children and Adults

 Work with Speech Processing and Auditory Perception Lab at UCLA

-This work was published in the Journal of Educational Measurement, and can be accessed here
+This work was presented at WOCCI 2025, and can be accessed here